 L3 IP Multicast and mVPN

 IP multicast continues to be an optimization method for delivering content traffic to many endpoints, especially traditional broadcast video.
 Unicast content dominates the traffic patterns of most networks today, but multicast carries critical high value services, so proper design and implementation is required.
-In Converged SDN Transport 2.0 we introduce multicast edge and core validation for native IPv4/IPv6 multicast using PIM, global multicast using in-band mLDP (profile 7), and mVPN using mLDP with in-band signaling (profile 6).
-L3 IP multicast is only supported within a single domain instance, and is not an inter-domain solution.
+In Converged SDN Transport 2.0 we introduced multicast edge and core validation for native IPv4/IPv6 multicast using PIM, global multicast using in-band mLDP (profile 7), and mVPN using mLDP with in-band signaling (profile 6).
+Converged SDN Transport 3.0 extends this functionality by adding support for mLDP LSM with the NG-MVPN BGP control plane (profile 14).
+Using BGP signaling adds additional scale to the network over in-band mLDP signaling and fits with the overall design goals of CST.
+More information about deployment of profile 14 can be found in the Converged SDN Transport implementation guide.
+Converged SDN Transport 3.0 supports mLDP-based label switched multicast within a single doman and across IGP domain boundaries.
 In the case of the Converged SDN Transport design multicast has been tested with the source and receivers on both access and ABR PE devices.

 LDP Unicast FEC Filtering for SR Unicast with mLDP Multicast

 The following is for historical context, please see the above section regarding disabling LDP unicast FECs using session capability advertisements.